jmcollin78/versatile_thermostat/README.md

 2. another thermostat which has its own operating modes (named ``thermostat_over_climate```).
 For this type of thermostat the minimum configuration requires:
    1. equipment - such as air conditioning, a thermostatic valve - which is controlled by its own ``climate'' type entity,
 3. equipment which can take a value from 0 to 100% (called `thermostat_over_valve`).
 At 0 the heating is cut off, 100% it is fully opened.
 This type allows you to control a thermostatic valve (see Shelly valve) which exposes an entity of type `number.` allowing you to directly control the opening of the valve.
 Versatile Thermostat regulates the room temperature by adjusting the opening percentage, using the interior and exterior temperature sensors using the TPI algorithm described below.

 The ```thermostat_over_climate``` type allows you to add all the functionality provided by VersatileThermostat to your existing equipment.
 The climate VersatileThermostat entity will control your existing climate entity, turning it off if the windows are open, switching it to Eco mode if no one is present, etc. See [here](#why-a-new-implementation-of-the-thermostat).
 For this type of thermostat, any heating cycles are controlled by the underlying climate entity and not by the Versatile Thermostat itself.
+An optional self-regulation function allows the Versatile Thermostat to adjust the temperature given as a setpoint to the underlying in order to reach the setpoint.

+Installations with pilot wire and activation diode benefit from an option which allows the on/off control of the underlying radiator to be reversed.
+To do this, use the `over switch` type and check the command inversion option.

 ## Incompatibilities